ebi-gene-expression-group/cell-types-train-control-workflow/README.md

 Example config file can be found [here](example_config.txt).

 ### Setting up config
 The control workflow's and individual methods' parameters can be set from `nextflow.config`.
 You can speficy the path to the training datasets file there (`data/datasets.txt` is used by default).
 See the comments in the config file for further information.

 ### Running the workflow
 Prior to running the workflow, you will need to fetch and update the submodules for individual tool workflows.
 Run the following command from the workflow directory: `./bin/fetch_tool_training_workflows.sh`.

-You will need to have Bioconda installed to run the workflow.
-It is recommended to use a clean environment to run the processes.
+You will need to have [conda](https://docs.conda.io/en/latest/) installed to run the workflow.
+It is recommended to use a clean environment to avoid dependency conflicts.
 Issue the following commands:
 ```
 conda create -n nextflow && conda activate nextflow
 conda install nextflow
-./bin/run_control_workflow.sh
+./bin/run_control_workflow.sh <profile>
 ```
-In the `run_control_workflow.sh` script, the `<profile>` parameter might be either `local` or `cluster` depending on where you run the process.
+In the `run_control_workflow.sh` script, the `<profile>` parameter might be either `standard` or `cluster` depending on where you run the process.
+More information provided [here](https://www.nextflow.io/docs/latest/executor.html#)

 ### Outputs
 Workflow outputs can be found in `data/<DATASET_ID>` directory.